- Reference Number: HEY-149/2018

 You should seek immediate medical advice either by telephoning the hospital ward on which you were a patient via the switchboard (01482 875875), Emergency Services (111) or your GP.
 Alternatively you can contact the hospital Emergency department via the hospital switchboard or by attending directly.

-The leaflet was produced by the Thrombosis Committee, Hull and East Yorkshire Hospitals NHS Trust and will be reviewed in April 2021.
+The leaflet was produced by the Thrombosis Committee, Hull University Teaching Hospitals NHS Trust and will be reviewed in April 2021.

 General Advice and Consent